JeffWeinell/REEs/README.md

 ### Now use the get_ncbi_sequences function to obtain the expanded targets....
 get_ncbi_sequences(outfile="......",accessionList=targets.contig,startList=targets.start,endList=targets.end,strandList="1",db="nuccore",rettype="fasta",retmode="text")

 ```

-These 2,068 REEs were submitted to Arbor Biosciences for probe design.
+Three of the REEs picked in step 7 were dropped, because the end of the expanded target region was outside the contig range; these the dropped expanded targets were NW_013657725.1:467328-467695, NW_013657725.1:516491-516858, and NW_013659343.1:156011-156388.
+The remaining 2,068 REEs were submitted to Arbor Biosciences for probe design.
 Arbor performed ultrastringent filtration these loci which resulted in the removal of 70 REEs [Version1-loci-removed_ZeroBaitCoverageLoci.tsv](https://git.io/JLiEu), whereas 1,998 passed this step.
 An additional 123 REEs were removed because the baits designed to target these loci were all non-specific within the genomes of *T. sirtalis* and/or *Thermophis baileyi*; 212 other REEs were removed to allow some baits to be used to target other types of loci (UCEs, immune, scalation, vision, and ddRAD-like loci).
 The remaining 1,653 REEs were synthesized and included in the mybaits 20K bait kit (product no. 3001160).

 <!--
 REEs that failed ultrastringent filtration: 70